 Not all Cyber-Crime is committed via emails or websites.
 Social engineering is where criminals con users into revealing sensitive information and granting access to secure areas by manipulating (or “engineering” behaviours).
-It is designed to elicit information directly, or to use for further attacks and can be committed face to face; by a computer; or by phone.
+Therefore, it is designed to elicit information directly, or to use for further attacks and can be committed face to face, by a computer, or by phone.

 What happens if a Cyber-Attack is successful?

 - Your click introduces malware, keyloggers, remote access software and ransomware to your systems